Archive for the ‘Back To The Land’ Category

 Homesteading Today - Simple sawmill setup

 The pix below are from the 4th post down and are owned by the poster.
 Reproduced here for my use only.
 This is the simplest setup I have seen for a stable, easy to operate, sawmill.
-I have bits and pieces of a sawmill and a chainsaw with Alaskan mill that I may use to build something similar.
+I have bits and pieces of a sawmill and a chainsaw with Alaskan mill (actually seems to be based on the Alaskan mill design rather than actually using one) that I may use to build something similar.
 Cool!

 sawmill pix sawmill pix 2 sawmill pix 3 milled wood from sawmill